hjdhjd/homebridge-doorbird/README.md

 Add the platform in [`config.json`](https://github.com/brownad/homebridge-doorbird/blob/master/config.json) in your home directory inside `.homebridge`.

 ## Note
-If placed in a room with a camera it sends a notification with a snapshot/stream to your iOS device(s) after user pushes the DoorBird's doorbell button.
+If placed in a room with a camera it sends a notification with a snapshot to your iOS device(s) after the user activates the DoorBird's doorbell.

 ## Credits
 https://github.com/Samfox2/homebridge-doorbell